RoxasShadow/Sublime-Text-Working-at/README.md

+# Sublime Text - Working at
-# Say in chan at what you're working for on Sublime Text
+Say in chan at what you're working for on Sublime Text

 - Install HexChat with PythonPlugin checkbox checked